kyma-project/kyma/components/api-gateway-migrator/README.md

 - API labels match the configured **label-blacklist** parameter
 - API is too complex for automatic translation

-The api is considered too complex if it has more than one `authentication.jwt` element and every `jwt` object has different nested `excludedPaths`.
+The API is considered too complex if it has more than one `authentication.jwt` element and every `jwt` object has different nested `excludedPaths`.
-If the api has more than one `authentication.jwt` elements but all of them have the same nested `excludedPaths` (or none at all), it will be translated.
+If the API has more than one `authentication.jwt` element, but all of such elements have the same nested `excludedPaths` (or none at all), the migration tool will translate it.